DeviceIoControl/HeapMemManager/README.md

 ## Heap Memory Manager.
 Very basic templated C++ memory manger for allocated objects on the heap.

-Created for Raspbian OS. (can easily be modifies for other OSes)
+Created for Raspbian OS. (can easily be modified for other OSes)